0xShiva/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. **7-file** this one help to dive deeper on Special characters.
 9. **8-cwd_state** list the content of the cwd then redirecte the output to ls_cwd_content file.
 10. **9-duplicate_last_line** this script git the last line of the file using tail command then append it to the same file.
 11. **10-no_more_js" script use find command to search for regular files with extension .js then deletes them.
+12. **11-directories** count directories on cwd and it sub using find ti filter and wc to count.
+13. **12-newest_files** list the newest files by time of creation then display newest 10 files.